Skip to main content

 Performance DataAccess transaction performance metrics

-Webhook TriggersAutomatically start investigations from new Sentry issues
+Webhook TriggersAutomatically start investigations when new Sentry issues appear

 Prerequisites